 Benefits paid may be taxable.
 Unum is not responsible for any tax or other effects of any benefit paid.
-As with all tax matters, you or your dependent should consult your personal tax advisor to assess the impact of this benefit.
+As with all tax matters, you should consult your personal tax advisor to assess the impact of this benefit.

 LIFE INSURANCE